Hello and welcome back for another blog post!

 - It’s Nice to Have a Friend

 Overall, this album is just worth the wait!
-Too many bops, too many emotional tracks and all!
+Too many bops, too many emotional tracks, and all!
 Taylor Swift still serves lyrically and sonically!
-Love the production and the overall vibe of majority of the songs here!
-I must say Cornelia Street, Soon You’ll Get Better and Daylight are my top 3 tracks from this album!
+Love the production and the overall vibe of the majority of the songs here!
+I must say Cornelia Street, Soon You’ll Get Better, and Daylight are my top 3 tracks from this album!
 There are some filler tracks on the initial listen, but I know I’ll be loving them eventually!

 ALBUM RATING: 9.28/10 stars in average!